agkozak/agkozak-zsh-prompt/README.md

 If you have background jobs running (a suspended editor, for example), the prompt will display the number of such jobs followed by a `j`:

 ![Background jobs status](img/bg_demo.gif)
-You can customize the background jobs display by setting `AGKOZAK_COLORS_BG_STRING` to the color you would like it to have or `AGKOZAK_BG_STRING` to the character or characters you want to use to denote background jobs (you could set `AGKOZAK_BG_STRING=bg`, for example).
+You can customize the background jobs display by setting `AGKOZAK_COLORS_BG_STRING` to the color you would like it to have or `AGKOZAK_BG_STRING` to the character or characters you want to use to denote background jobs (for example, you could set `AGKOZAK_BG_STRING=bg`).

 ## `vi` Editing Mode